 We look at the full matrix of life and see where things are taken for granted, how things could be put together in a way that’s not obvious, or how a completely new set of tools could come into play to improve existing products.

 Envisioning a future for the shape of your company and the impact of its technology on the world is a core skill that can be practiced and fine-tuned like any other.
-You need to put yourself into a frame of mind where the future is already happening.
+You have to establish a base first of course.
+Once you as a business have a properly established workbench, you can get to work.
+You’ll need to put yourself into a frame of mind where the future is already happening.
 Then you knock off the bits that don’t fit your imagination, pushing things in this direction and that until reality matches your vision.
 Working in new technologies and trying to shape the nature of an entirely new market requires an even greater level of skill and therefore even more practice.

 My routine involves reading a lot and talking and hanging out with interesting people, perhaps not classic business leaders but deep business thinkers nonetheless.

 My love of reading and learning was born of necessity.
 Growing up, I had the happy combination of being extremely unpopular and extremely poor.
 Not only that, my orthodontist made me wear braces, with elastic headgear, every day to school.

 So I retreated into the library and the computer lab – for my development as an entrepreneur, it couldn’t have been better.
 All that time embedded in science fiction books, instead of learning to do makeup, meant that when it came to imagining the future, I was well trained.